I'm not joking when I saw a dartboard can mean the difference between turning darts into a real hobby and giving up after the first try.

 But finding the right dartboard can be really confusing since there are so many out there, and a lot of misinformation about how to choose one.
 But don't worry, I've got you covered.

-I've put together a complete buyer's guide for finding the best dartboard in 2019.
+I've put together a complete buyer's guide for finding the best dartboard.
 I'll walk you through what to look for, matching the right darts to your dartboard and show you my suggestions for the best dartboards for every budget.

 First, let's nail down some basic terminology that's important for choosing a dartboard.